tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 The man from my childhood.

 He wore an unbranded, featureless outfit.
-Something donned by a plumber or a mechanic, not a candy salesperson.
+Something typically donned by a plumber or a mechanic, not a candy salesperson.
 The man was not any of those things, of course.

 He was not a man at all.

 The malignant figure reached a hand forwards, and I froze as his soft fingers lightly brushed my face.
 I felt only a warm, soothing sensation.
-But a second later, as the man pulled his searching fingers away from my face, I screamed.
+But a second later, as the man pulled his searching fingers away from my cheek, I yelled.

 Hanging over the edge of his fingers was a strip of fleshy fabric.
 The man lifted it to his lips and gave it a timid, bashful lick with a long, white tongue.
 Then my cheek started to throb painfully.
 It scorched, in fact, and I reached a shivering hand to my face.
 I found a skinned wound that stung and stained my hand in blood.

 My scream reached a crescendo then disappeared into nothingness as the man raised a finger to his munching mouth.

-“Tastes like somebody needs a sweetie,” he mumbled through mouthfuls, hiccuping with delirious laughter.
+“Tastes like somebody needs a sweetie,” he mumbled through mouthfuls, hiccupping with delirious laughter.
 “You’ve been good for *so* long.
 It’s okay to be naughty, Jonathan.”

 Mouth unable to release a sound, I swivelled on my heel and ran.
 Ran down the stairs.
 Ran out of Screen 3.
-I lit the way with a torch that flung up and hand in my flailing hand, and I tried desperately to block out the clunking footsteps in tow.
+I lit the way with a torch that flung up and down in my flailing hand, and I tried desperately to block out the clunking footsteps in tow.

 The smiling man’s charge was accompanied by the sound of fanfare once more, though it was now wobbly and muffled.
 I started to wonder, in terror, whether the music might be coming from his own *mouth*, but I didn’t stop to turn and find out.
-I burst through the door as more laughter sounded from behind me.
+I burst through the door as more laughter bellowed from behind me.

 “Hungry…” the man called, either as a question or a statement.

 I pelted through the lobby and found the staircase.
 Ascending it was *far* harder than descending it.
-Possibly due to my continued stumbles, as my body wilted in the face of the following monster.
+Possibly due to my countless stumbles.
+My body wilted in the face of the following monster.
 A monster intent on seizing a man that it had been stalking for thirty-two years.

-When I made it out, the clunking footsteps stopped, as if the creature were unable to exit its dungeon.
-And I turned around, fully expecting to see nothing but darkness in the staircase.
-However, standing silently and motionlessly, a mere three or four steps from the entrance to the staircase, was the Morris Van driver.
+When I reached the building above, the clunking footsteps stopped, as if the creature were unable to exit its dungeon.
+I turned around, fully expecting to see nothing but darkness in the staircase.
+However, standing silently and motionlessly, a mere three or four steps from the entrance to the stairs, was the Morris Van driver.

 He wasn’t smiling anymore.
 His lips were horizontal.
 Perfectly level.
 And his eyes did not blink as they surveyed me.

 The driver twisted his head slowly as I backed out of the building.
-His gaze following me as I moved away.
+His gaze followed me as I moved away.
 When I reached my car, I looked back to see the man peeking his eyes past the edge of the staircase’s side-wall.

 I fled across the sea.
 He did not follow.